vuejs/vue-cli/docs/build-targets.md

 - `dist/myLib.css`: Extracted CSS file (can be forced into inlined by setting `css: { extract: false }` in `vue.config.js`)

+**In lib mode, Vue is externalized.** This means the bundle will not bundle Vue even if your code imports Vue.
+If the lib is used via a bundler, it will attempt to load Vue as a dependency through the bundler; otherwise, it falls back to a global `Vue` variable.

 ### Web Component

 > [Compatibility](https://github.com/vuejs/vue-web-component-wrapper#compatibility)